Section Image

 Locally owned restaurants and fast-food chains are near big-box retailers

 Shopping plazas with big-name stores, grocers and home improvement centers are near fast-food and locally owned restaurants.
 Target, Meijer and Costco are just a few of the options.
-Many food-related businesses with the Zingerman name are in the industrial plaza by Costco, including Zingerman's Bakehouse, Creamery and Coffee Company.
+Many food-related businesses with the Zingerman name are in the industrial plaza by Costco, including Zingerman's Bakehouse, Creamery, and Coffee Company.
 Breads, pies and cakes come from the bakery adorned with giant whisk sculptures outside.
 With downtown Ann Arbor only 4 miles away, many locals head there for date-night restaurants, farmers markets and city-hosted events.

 Employers are nearby, and Ann Arbor is a short drive north

 Interstate 94 and U.S. Route 23 intersect in Pittsfield, continuing east to Detroit and south to Toledo.
 Many residents commute 4 miles north to downtown Ann Arbor for work and weekend activities.
 There are also some large employers in the area's research centers, industrial parks and office buildings.
 Ann Arbor Municipal Airport is in the neighborhood.
-While it does not service the public with regularly scheduled flights, it does bring some noise to the area.
+While it does not serve the public with regularly scheduled flights, it does bring some noise to the area.
 Detroit Metropolitan Airport is 23 miles east along I-94.

 Heather Haggerty